arvindparaliya/ai-tic-tac-toe/README.md

 <h4>🎯 How to Play</h4>

-1️⃣ Player X and Player O take turns clicking on the board.
+1️⃣ Player X and Player O take turns clicking on the board. <br>
-2️⃣ The first player to align three marks in a row, column, or diagonal wins!
+2️⃣ The first player to align three marks in a row, column, or diagonal wins! <br>
 3️⃣ Click the Restart button to play again.

 <h4>🤖 AI Mode </h4>